-Please refer to our companion article on diaper materials titled, What Is Inside Those Disposable Diapers? for the inside skinny for the inside skinny on what makes a diaper a diaper.
+Refer to our companion article on diaper materials, for the inside skinny on what makes a diaper work.

 For those trying to decide whether to go with cloth or disposables, Cloth Diapers vs. Disposables: How and what to choose is a helpful article which attempts to take on this question in an objective, fact-based, manner.

 In the Beginning

 - First, consider your infant's needs as well your priorities.
-Every family has their own bottom line.
+Every family has their bottom line.
 Cost?
 Health?
 The environment?
 The perfect fit?
-Or do you just want it all?
+Or do you want it all?

 - Second, don't buy in bulk until you are satisfied with a specific diaper's performance and fit.

 - Third, wait to buy baby's first diapers until just before or after he/she is born and you know their weight.
 A few packages of newborn diapers (up to 10 lb) may be all you need before heading onto size 1 (8-14 lb).
 Ordering diapers online is a breeze, and typically they can arrive at your doorstep before you even get home from the hospital.

-- Important tip: European brands, like Nature Babycare, have their own sizing systems.
+- Important tip: European brands, like Nature Babycare, have unique sizing systems.

 - Last, cost per diaper will be best once you are ready to buy in bulk.
-The prices listed for each brand in our Best Disposable Diaper Review comparison chart reflect bulk prices.
+The prices listed for each brand in our Best Disposable Diaper Review comparison chart reflect bulk rates.